markdwags/uor-markers/README.md

 `x,y,mapindex,name of marker,iconname,color,zoom level`

 The `iconname` must match the name of the image in the `Data\Client\MapIcons` folder.
 If no icon exists, it will display a simple dot using the color defined.
+Icons can be created as `.cur, .png, .jpg, .ico` files.

+For `color`, the supported values are `red, green, blue, purple, black, yellow, white, none`.

 `zoom level` defines when the icon will show/hide when zooming.  `0 = furthest` and `9 = closest` so if you had a marker zoom level set to 1 (for example dungeon entrances), it will show at any zoom level except if you're all the way out (at 0).
 Default level is 3.